-Our Governance and Nominating committee is responsible for, among other things, making recommendations regarding corporate governance, the composition of our Board, the identification, evaluation and nomination of director candidates and the structure and composition of committees of our Board.
-In addition, our Governance and Nominating committee oversees our corporate governance guidelines, approves our committee charters, oversees compliance with our code of business conduct and ethics, contributes to succession planning, reviews policies and procedures with respect to our related party transactions policy and oversees our board self-evaluation process.
-The current members of our Governance and Nominating committee are David P. Meeker, who is the chair of the Governance and Nominating Committee, Ed Mathers, and David W.J.
+Our Governance and Nominating Committee is responsible for, among other things, making recommendations regarding corporate governance, the composition of our Board, the identification, evaluation and nomination of director candidates and the structure and composition of committees of our Board.
+In addition, our Governance and Nominating Committee oversees our corporate governance guidelines, reviews and assesses the adequacy of our committee charters, oversees compliance with our code of business conduct and ethics, contributes to succession planning, reviews policies and procedures with respect to any related party transactions and oversees our board self-evaluation process.
+The current members of our Governance and Nominating Committee are David P. Meeker, who is the chair of the Governance and Nominating Committee, Ed Mathers, and David W.J.
 McGirr.
-All of the members of our Governance and Nominating committee are independent under the applicable rules and regulations of NASDAQ.
+All of the members of our Governance and Nominating Committee are independent under the applicable rules and regulations of Nasdaq.

-During the year ended December 31, 2017, the Governance and Nominating committee did not meet.
+During the year ended December 31, 2018, the Governance and Nominating Committee took action by written consent one time.